emqx/emqx-docs/en_US/access-control/authz/ldap.md

 ## Data Schema and Query

-LDAP authorizer supports almost any storage schema.
-You can determine how to store credentials and access them as your business needs.

-The LDAP authorizer uses an allowed-list strategy, users should provide a list of topics(can include wildcard) for each action.
-An action is only allowed if its topic can match, otherwise, the LDAP authorizer will ignore it.
+The LDAP authorizer checks the client authorization against the authorization data stored within the LDAP directory.
+An LDAP schema defines the structure and rules for organizing and storing the authorization data.
+The LDAP authorizer supports almost any storage schema.
 Here is a schema example for OpenLDAP:

 ```sql